How to Easily Identify Fake Job Posts on LinkedIn

 Use Google to check the employer’s website, look for signs on LinkedIn, and use safety tools like Google Safe Browsing and Scamadviser.
 And if you ever feel unsure, don’t be afraid to ask experts like Mohamed Soufan for help – your safety is important!

-Who is Mohamed Soufan?
+Who is Mohammad Soufan?

 Mohamed Soufan is a software engineer and cybersecurity expert, ranking in the top 5% of 1.4M LinkedIn experts.
 His dedication to safeguarding digital assets and continuous pursuit of knowledge sets him apart.